healenium/healenium/README.md

 # healenium-proxy
-Java project with healenium-proxy usage example.</br>
+Java project with healenium-proxy usage example.
 Works with tests written in languages:

 - [Java](#Java)